• Eight “Special Treat” Calligraphy Supplies

 How to Add Color to Your “Day in the Life” Sketchbook Layout

-If you need some sketchbook inspiration, you can check out TPK’s sketchbook tutorials!
-Most of my tutorials include a calligraphy component.
+If you need some sketchbook inspiration, you can check out TPK’s sketchbook tutorials.
+Most of the tutorials on this site include a calligraphy component.

 My favorite sketchbook is made by Shinola.
-To me, it’s the perfect size and the perfect paper weight.
+It’s the perfect portable-but-not-too-small size and has a high-quality (but not too heavy) paper weight.

 7. Brause EF66 Oblique Pen

 The Brause EF66 is my favorite nib.
 It might be tiny, but its tines boast a powerful flex that allows you to create bold downstrokes.
 The problem with the EF66 is it can be difficult to find oblique pens that accommodate it.
-After I received a gorgeous brass-flanged EF66 pen oblique from Rodger Mayeda in 2015, though, my calligraphy vastly improved.
-My favorite nib was much more comfortable and responsive to write with!
+After I started using a brass-flanged EF66 oblique pen in 2015, though, my calligraphy vastly improved.
+My favorite nib was suddenly much more comfortable and responsive to write with.

 Using White Calligraphy Ink